-In this video, Richard McMunn will teach you how to prepare for any job interview.
-The current economic climate means it is essential that you prepare fully for your job interview.
-It is highly likely that you will be up against many other candidates at interview and therefore, it is crucial that you cover the following three elements during your pre-interview preparation:
+The current economic climate means that it is essential for you to prepare fully for your job interview.
+It is highly likely that you will be up against many other candidates at interview and therefore, it is crucial that you cover the following three elements during your job interview preparation:

 1. Appropriate research.